AllenKaplan/alphabot/README.md

-# AlphaBot is your source for a well written discord go bot
+# AlphaBot is a Discord bot in Golang

 ## How does it work?
 * main.go starts the bot -> calls addHandler on the api handler